CulturesSupports/Build-instruction/README.md

 ### text files integration

-- future ring developer skills
+- developer skills is instruction settlement as a repository file names With file endings name:

 .txt